Grainger Engineering Library - Frequently Asked Questions

 - Who do I talk to about hardware/software problems?

 - Report any hardware or software problems on Grainger computers to a reference librarian or to a staff member at the Circulation Desk.
 They may not be able to fix the problem, but they will be able to find someone who can.

-Problems with an Engineering Workstation computer should be addressed to the attendant found in the EWS lab on the east end of the lower level.
+Problems with an Engineering Workstation computer should be addressed to the EWS Engineering IT.

 - Can I install software on machines at Grainger Engineering Library?